Malloryvinx/skills-introduction-to-github/PROFILE.md

 Welcome to my GitHub profile!
-Here we'll discuss how to improve our knowledge about Github.
+Here we'll discuss how to improve our knowledge about Github!